pekrau/adhoc/docs/API_tutorial.md

 -----------------------------------------

 Let us obtain a document given a known URL.
-In this [Python code](../static/tut1.py) example, we simply get the top page for the Adhoc web site:
+In the Python script [tut1.py](../static/tut1.py), we simply get the top page for the Adhoc web site:

-    # tut1: Get the Adhoc top page.
+    # tut1.py: Get the Adhoc top page.

     import httplib